-Our goal is to give you some tools and approaches you can turn to when your kiddo’s behavior (inevitably) becomes a bit… challenging.
+Our goal is to give you some tools and approaches you can turn to when your child’s behavior (inevitably) becomes a bit… challenging.
 And hopefully help you find some peace and calm in the process (or at least, maintain a tiny shred of your sanity—ha!).

 Technology and Parenting

 You know what else?
-So much has changed with our culture just in the past 10 years or so.
-Modern society and technology presents challenges our parents never faced: the constant bombardment of screens; the prevalence of two-parent working households; the loss of unstructured, independent playtime; the inability to allow our children to fail at anything; the over-scheduling of activities; and the compulsion to constantly helicopter over our children for fear of…. something bad happening.
+So much has changed with our culture just in the past ten years or so.
+Modern society and technology presents challenges our parents never faced: the constant bombardment of screens; the prevalence of two-parent working households; the loss of unstructured, independent playtime; the inability to allow our children to fail at anything; the over-scheduling of activities; and the compulsion to constantly helicopter over our children for fear of… something bad happening.

 Hence, it’s fair to say we are entering uncharted territory with parenting children in the digital world, and that we may be in for a nasty surprise if we continue to ignore what’s going on around us.

 The takeaway here is that it’s never too early to learn about the negative effects of technology on our children so you can make some conscious decisions about how you want to manage some of these things from the start.
-All I’m saying is… once you start giving your toddler or young child access to your phone, for example, it’s really hard to go back.
+All I’m saying is… once you start giving your toddler or young child access to your phone, for example, it’s really hard to go back!

 A Child’s Way of Thinking